Critical injury reported in crash on Route 9 in Chesterfield Sunday

-CHESTERFIELD — A crash on Route 9 in Chesterfield Sunday evening sent three people to the hospital, one with critical injuries, according to police.
+CHESTERFIELD — One of three people taken to the hospital after Sunday evening’s crash on Route 9 in Chesterfield suffered critical injuries, according to police.

 Katie Greene, 30, of Bennington, Vt., was taken from the scene by medical helicopter to a hospital in the UMass Memorial Health Care system and was in critical condition, the Chesterfield Police Department said in a news release Monday morning.

+When called Tuesday morning, UMass said Greene is not on their list of patients whose conditions they can release,

-Linda Davis, 72, and Robert Davis, 73, both of Winchester, were transported via ambulance to Brattleboro Memorial Hospital with non-life-threatening injuries, the news release said.
+Linda Davis, 72, and Robert Davis, 73, both of Winchester, were taken via ambulance to Brattleboro Memorial Hospital with non-life-threatening injuries, the news release said.

-A dispatcher at Mutual Aid said the Jaws of Life tool had to be used to extract occupants.
+A dispatcher at Southwestern N.H.
+District Fire Mutual Aid said the Jaws of Life tool had to be used to extract occupants.

 The crash was reported shortly before 6:30 p.m. near the intersection of Friedsam Drive.